-Our philosophy when deploying services and the infrastructure is that the service should always be available, should work reliably and should not require human intervention to restore service in the event of a failure.
-We fully accept that failures will occur but we don’t accept that you should wait on our engineers in order to restore service.
+Our philosophy when deploying services and the supporting infrastructure is that the service should always be available, should work reliably and should not require human intervention to restore service in the event of a failure.
+We fully accept that failures will occur but we don’t accept that your use of our service should be impacted by failures.

 Service is highly available and is consistently reliable so that customers can depend on our services in small and great tasks.